Amiralaeifar/django-onlineshop/Ecommerce/README.md

 + Personalizing admin panel fieldsets and forms
 + cleaned out email and phone_number to be unique
 + verify users via sms using Kavenegar API
++ managing media files in buckets using ARVAN Cloud Storages